udservaites/CPS-476-Lab-6/README.md

 the keyboard short-cuts would do.
 Loading the accelerator table into the Freecell program was/is the biggest hurdle.
 We were able to discover how to destroy the Freecell accelerator table, but replacing it was not clear.

+Working on this a little bit more, we revisited each idea one by one and eventually found a way to combine ideas from the loop and the accelerator table.
+We defined the accelerator table within a resource (.rc) file within our program.
+This table is then loaded by or dll file and replaces the table used by the freecell program.
+All keyboard messages are intercepted by the dll and our accelerator table.

 Problem 5: